Restaurants in MILTON, FL, US

 No Violations Were Observed...

 High Priority - Stop Sale issued on time/temperature control for safety food due to temperature abuse.
-Upon inspection observed marinara sauce 133f, c...
+Upon inspection, observed storage pans of raw c...

 High Priority - Raw animal food stored over or with ready-to-eat food in a freezer - not all products commercially packaged.
 Upon inspection, observed...